Donncha O'Callaghan

 Donncha O'Callaghan (born 24 March 1979) is an Irish retired rugby union player.
 He spent most of his career with his home province Munster, spending 17 seasons with the province and winning five major trophies, before finishing his career with Worcester Warriors in the English Premiership.
 Internationally, O'Callaghan represented Ireland and was part of the team that won the Six Nations grand slam in 2009.
-He also toured with the British & Irish Lions in 2005 and 2009, winning 4 caps, and was invited the play for the Barbarians twice.
+He also toured with the British & Irish Lions in 2005 and 2009, winning 4 caps.
 Throughout his career, O'Callaghan played primarily as a lock, though he occasionally provided cover at blindside flanker.

 Youth rugby

 O'Callaghan began his rugby education in Highfield Rugby Club, on the Model Farm Road in Cork.
 During the 1997–98 season he won a Munster Schools Senior Cup with Christian Brothers College, Cork, beating St. Munchin's College, Limerick (a team including Jerry Flannery and Jeremy Staunton) in the final at Musgrave Park.
 The same year, he also played for the Irish Schoolboys team.
 The following year he was part of the U-19 World Championship winning team, along with Brian O'Driscoll and Paddy Wallace.